-Master's Degree Requirements: The M.P.A. degree is a 40-semester-hour program consisting of several overlapping tiers: (1) courses in microeconomics and an intermediate-level course in statistics (if not taken prior to admission); (2) a core curriculum of 18 credit hours; (3) a choice of administrative specialties, or an individualized program, drawing on courses in public administration and other departments; and (4) an internship or field experience requirement for pre-service students.
+Master's Degree Requirements: The M.P.A. degree is a 40-semester-hour program consisting of: (1) a core curriculum of 18 credit hours; (2) a choice of administrative specialties, or an individualized program, drawing on courses in public administration and other departments; and (3) an internship or field experience requirement for pre-service students.
 It is an option B with a one-person committee and no final oral examination.
+Students who do not have at least two American government courses, a micro-economics course, and a statistics course must successfully complete equivalent coursework prior to graduation.

-Doctoral Degree Requirements: The Ph.D. prerequisites are a graduate course in statistics and at least two courses in American government or public policy.
+Doctoral Degree Requirements: The Ph.D. prerequisites are a graduate course in statistics, a course in methodology (covering research design, internal and external validity, sampling, and measurement), and at least two courses in American government or public policy.
 Students are required to complete M.P.A. core courses in (a) budgeting or management systems, and (b) policy analysis or micro-economics unless they have equivalent courses from other institutions.
-Fifty-four hours beyond the Master's degree including the dissertation and research seminars (including PA 761, PA 762, PA 763) and courses in methodology/statistics (including PA 715, PA 765, PA 766) are required.
+Fifty-four hours beyond the Master's degree including research seminars (including PA 761, PA 762, PA 763, PA 803), courses in methodology/statistics (including PA 715, PA 765), and dissertation research are required.